apollo-web/apollo_topic/src/markdowns/topicLesson/advanced/ferry_building/vocabulary_expressions.md

 #### Ferry Building - Advanced

-- man
+- ferry
-  - (verb) to operate or control something
+  - (noun) a boat or ship for transporting passengers and goods
-  - He **mans** the help desk.
+  - He took the ferry across the river.

-- prospector
+- artisan
-  - (noun) a person who searches for mineral deposits
+  - (noun) a person or company that produces something (such as cheese or wine) in limited quantities often using traditional methods - often used before another noun
-  - Thousands of **prospectors** came to California looking for gold.
+  - We enjoyed local artisan cheeses while visiting Napa Valley.

-- backdrop
+- trend
-  - (noun) the setting of an event
+  - (noun) a general direction in which something is developing or changing
-  - New York City is the **backdrop** of many films.
+  - The newest fashion trends are started in Italy.

-- curious
+- terminal
-  - (adjective) strange or unexpected
+  - (noun) the end of a railroad or other transport route, or a station at such a point
-  - That was a **curious** coincidence.
+  - The terminal at Grand Central Station in New York City is a tourist attraction.

-- take up residence
+- commuters
-  - (idiom) to settle somewhere and make it home
+  - (noun) people who travel some distance to work on a regular basis
-  - She left South Korea and **took up residence** in London.
+  - There are many commuters who travel back and forth between their homes and the city.

-- nuisance
+- interior
-  - (noun) an annoying person, thing, or situation
+  - (noun) the inner or indoor part of something, especially a building; the inside
-  - Mosquitoes are a **nuisance**.
+  - The interior of their house was very well designed.

-- a change of heart
+- attraction
-  - (idiom) a change in opinion
+  - (noun) a place which draws visitors by providing something of interest or pleasure
-  - He had never wanted a pet but later experienced **a change of heart**.
+  - The tallest building is the city’s main attraction.

-- draw
+- bustling
-  - (verb) to cause a person or thing to come
+  - (adjective) (of a place) full of activity
-  - The museum **draws** people of all ages.
+  - The bustling downtown square.

-- staple
+- world class
-  - (noun) a commonly eaten food
+  - (adjective) (of a person, thing, or activity) of or among the best in the world
-  - Rice is a **staple** throughout Asia.
+  - We enjoyed world class sushi in Tokyo.

-- incentive
+- locals
-  - (noun) something that encourages someone to act
+  - (noun) an inhabitant of a particular area or neighborhood
-  - A discount is offered as an **incentive** to new customers.
+  - This restaurant is a favorite among locals.